-Due to the impacted nature of the online photo album space building one that stands out is an extremely ambitious feat.
+Due to the impacted nature of the online photo album space, building one that stands out is an extremely ambitious feat.
 There’s only so many ways to skin this proverbial cat.
 It comes as an intriguing surprise then to find a new photo sharing site that’s bound to garner some attention.
 Yogile.

 Where I really start to like Yogile is how readily it allows you to share albums with friends.
 It works like this.
 The url assigned to each album comes with an email address.
 Album owners can give anyone they like the ability to upload photos by giving them the email address.
 People only need to send an email with a photo attached and it will be uploaded to the album.
 By default Yogile auto-selects a random url/email label, but it’s easily customized.
 You can also readily embed your albums.